 Part of the frustration I felt personally during this period was how the tech scene here felt & the tech press seemed to view Atlanta after Yik Yak’s failure: “well we tried, but Atlanta’s not ready for real tech investment yet,” despite our having TechStars, MailChimp, and Calendly, among others.
 This coupled with “go to California, that’s where all the money is” mentality.

 But things change.
 Calendly has grown.
-MailChimp went public this year.
+MailChimp is a bona fide unicorn.
 Salesforce is building Salesforce Tower downtown.
 And now, Walker & Company Brands is moving here, following their sale to Procter & Gamble.
 And these are just the names many people are familiar with; there are others, blooming down at the Tech Village, scattered around Buckhead and Midtown, popping up around Tech Square, and nesting outside the Perimeter (OTP) in Dunwoody and Sandy Springs.

 On the Cusp